040code/040code/_posts/2018-01-25-fargate_with_terraform.md

 enable_asciinema: 1
 ---

 Last December at the AWS re:invent, AWS announced the new container service platform Fargate.
 Fargate is integrated to ECS.
-The key difference is that Fargate does not require you to have EC2 instances running to host your containers.
-A drawback is that Fargate is still not globally available, today Fargate is only available in `us-east-1`, see also the [list](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) of supported regions.
-Later in December Fargate also become available in terraform so time to see how it works.
+The key difference is that Fargate does not require you to have EC2 instances running to host your containers, which means we have serverless containers.
+A drawback is that Fargate is not globally available yet, today Fargate is only available in `us-east-1`, see also the [list](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) of supported regions.
+Later in December Fargate also become available in [Terraform])(https://www.terraform.io/) so time to see how it works.

 In this post I will show you how to deploy containers to Fargate using Terraform.
-As example container I will use the is blog.
-The complete example in available on GitHub.
-For this example we will deploy the blog as container to Fargate in a private subnet and make it available via a load balancer to the public internet.
-We will also integrate CloudWatch for logging.
+As example container I will use the blog itself.
+The complete example in available on [GitHub](https://github.com/npalm/blog_terraform_aws_fargate).
+First I show how you can deploy a container using Terraform to Fargate.
+In the example below I try to show how this compare to a manual deployment using the AWS console.
+Finally I will discuss how this compare to ECS with EC2 instances and how we can rewrite our infrastructure code so we can deploy also to EC2 instances.

-Prerequisites
+## Prerequisites
 Before you start you need to have programmatically access to an AWS account and Terraform (0.11+) installed.
 The tool [tfenv](http://brewformulas.org/Tfenv) let you manage multiple terraform version on your system.

+## Deploy serverless containers on Fargate
-Before we can create our containers, we have to create a few infrastructure components.
-First we create a VPC so we have an isolated network in our account.
+Before we can create our containers, we have to create a few infrastructural components.
+For this example we create an own VPC including public and private subnets.
+An ECS cluster for our containers, and a CloudWatch log group for centralized logging.
+We start with defining the VPC, we choose `us-east-1` since Fargate is only available in this region.

 ```
 provider "aws" {